 In the release, Missouri Telehealth Network Senior Medical Director Karen Edison, MD, states, "It benefits patients throughout the state by providing access to the latest evidence and best practices for identifying and treating patients who present with symptoms of COVID-19 or who test positive for the virus.
 This Show-Me ECHO program will also benefit hospitals and clinics as they work to prepare for more such cases.
 Ongoing telementoring for clinicians in urban and rural Missouri will give us our best chance to work together to limit the spread of this virus and save lives."

 Embracing Telehealth to Help Flatten the COVID-19 Curve

 While these six organizations deserve praise for incorporating telehealth as part of the nationwide effort to flatten the curve of COVID-19, they are not alone.
 We've read stories about physical therapists, group practices, wound care specialty practices, paramedics, and many more embracing telehealth and telemedicine.
 When the pandemic is over, many providers and patients will have a greater appreciation for the role virtual services can — and, one can argue, should — play in the delivery of healthcare.

 We are pleased that Cureatr is already helping providers nationwide delivery timely, effective remote care through the use of our medication management platform, Meds 360°.
 To assist even more providers, we recently announced that we will be offering open access to Meds 360°, free of cost, to all qualified hospitals, health systems, and provider organizations on the front lines of COVID-19 care (while capacity lasts).
-To get started, submit the form on this landing page or email to email@example.com.
+To get started, email firstname.lastname@example.org.